shan-weiqiang/shan-weiqiang.github.io/_posts/2024-10-20-life-of-an-object.md

 ## Resource model

 An object contain resources: memory, file descriptors, sockets, threads, timers, etc..
-Those resources are managed using RAAI by object.
+Those resources are managed using RAII by object.
 For now we only consider the memory part, which is also the most complicated.
 An object manages memory in two ways:

 - Direct management: memory is together with the object itself
 - Indirect management: memory is managed by pointers